History is an opportunity.

 Founder and Principal

-Jacqueline sits on the Historic Richmond Junior Board and the Hopewell Downtown Partnership Advisory Board.
-She earned her B.A. in American Studies and M.A. in American Studies/Historic Preservation from the George Washington University.
+Jacqueline sits on the Museum District Association Board of Directors.
+She has held board positions at several historic preservation and economic development nonprofits.
+She earned her B.A. and M.A. degrees in American Studies/Historic Preservation at the George Washington University.
 View her resume on LinkedIn.